Searching ...

 Ohio is a great state to live and work, offering some of the nation’s lowest living costs and plenty of recreation and entertainment.
 Active cities like Cleveland, Cincinnati, and Columbus deliver a wealth of cultural attractions, professional sports teams, museums, universities, and medical care.
 But what about Ohio as a place to retire?

 While Ohio has its advantages, there are some potential drawbacks to consider when considering Ohio for retirement.
+Not everyone wants to keep shoveling driveways after a blizzard, or drive miles for healthcare.
+Still, its affordability and Midwestern charm may be appealing.
 Dive deeper into the pros and cons of retiring to Ohio.

 Pros

 Ohio’s cost of living is relatively low compared to many other states in the US, which can be particularly beneficial for retirees on a fixed income.
-Sperling’s Best Places Index has Ohio coming in 17% cheaper than the national average.
-Housing is the best category for cost savings, as the median price ran about 38% less than what you’d pay nationwide in 2022.
-Residents also find savings in healthcare and transportation.
+Sperling’s Cost of Living Index has Ohio coming in 17% cheaper than the national average.
+Housing is the best category for cost savings, as the median price ran about 38% less than median home prices in 2022.
+Residents also realize budget savings in healthcare and transportation.

-In fact, the Cleveland Clinic was ranked overall the fourth-best hospital in the nation in 2022 by US News & World Report.
-It was the best hospital in the country for cardiology and second-best for geriatrics care, plus it had national rankings in 13 other specialties!
+In fact, US News & World Report ranked the Cleveland Clinic the fourth-best hospital overall in 2022.
+It was the best hospital for cardiology and second-best for geriatrics care, and it had national rankings in 13 other specialties!

 Columbus’ Ohio State University Wexner Center may be the second-best in the state, but it also achieved national rankings in nine specialties, including cancer and ENT.

 Cleveland’s other hospital system–University Hospitals Cleveland Medical Center– followed up as the third best in the state, with individual Cleveland Clinic centers as 4-6th.
-The point is, as you age in Ohio, you’ll have access to multiple resources for the specialty and general medical care you need.
+The point is, as you age in Ohio, you’ll have access to multiple resources for the specialty and general medical care you need for living in retirement.

-Whether you’re into hiking, fishing, camping, and other outdoor activities, Ohio has it.
-In fact, there are so many places to get outdoors it’s hard to list them all.
+Ohio has it whether you’re into hiking, fishing, camping, or other outdoor activities.
+There are so many places to get outdoors that it’s hard to list them all.
 A few popular recreational areas:

 Cincinnati Ohio beautiful park